braceio/tags/README.md

     tags serve

+By default, Brace Tags compiles all the .html files in your site.
+Tags places the generated site in the `_site` folder, and ignores those files during future builds.
+(In fact, it ignores all folders that start with an underscore.)

 If you want to be specific about what files to compile, or where your site gets generated, you can specify that with the `--files` and `--out` options:

     tags build --files docs/*.html --out www/docs

 As mentioned above, you can track the changes in your site folder and re-build automatically with the `--watch` option.
 However this requires that you first install `watchdog`.